matejc/cgisysinfo/README.md

 Description
 -----------

 Get system info of remote computer through ssl and basic auth.
+Written with Nix expressions language.
-Uses nginx and fcgiwrap.
+Uses Nginx and fcgiwrap, but Nix is a package manager, so why bother installing anything but Nix :)

 This is one.. khm.. two day long proof of concept relaxing project. :)